 7. Credit Rating: Credit rating is not required for accepting deposits in a banking company.
-But
+But customers in a banking company.
+A non-banking company can only accept deposits of different duration as prescribed by RBI.

 NBCs has a mandatory requirement of Credit rating for accepting deposits from the public.